mtayler/simplelogger/README.md

 Very simple Python logging

 A small module used for basic logging purposes.
-Logs to console.

 Installation:
 -------------